 Supplementary Figure S6: Heatmap and clustering of significantly differentially expressed genes between the control and the heat stress condition for each colony from the two localities.
 Each gene is represented by a line.

-Supplementary File S7: DEseq2results for the log2-fold changes, a nd adjusted p values between stress and control conditions for each locality (sheet 1) and for each colony (sheet 2).
+Supplementary File S7: DESeq2 results for the log2-fold changes, a nd adjusted p values between stress and control conditions for each locality (sheet 1) and for each colony (sheet 2).

 Supplementary Table S8: Comparison between the log2-foldchange in Om and NC colonies for genes differentially under-expressed or over-expressed in the same way in colonies from both localities.